Squidgy Chocolate Cakes with Prunes in Marsala

 First of all, deal with the prunes by placing them in a small saucepan, together with the Marsala, then just bring them up to simmering point and leave to cool.

 Transfer them to a small, lidded plastic box and leave to soak for as long as possible, turning them now and then.
 (I always try to let them soak overnight.)
 When you're ready to make the cakes, pre-heat the oven to gas mark 4, 350°F (180°C).
 Then separate the eggs, placing the yolks in a medium-sized bowl and the whites in a large, grease-free one.
 Next, whisk the yolks and the sweetener together quite briskly for about a minute, then sift the cocoa powder on to the yolks, whisking briefly until it's well blended in.
 Now, using an electric hand whisk, whisk the egg whites to the soft-peak stage.
 (They need to be standing up in peaks that just nod over when you lift the whisk.)
 After that, fold a tablespoon of the egg white into the chocolate mixture, then quickly but carefully fold in the rest.
-You can watch how to separate eggs and how to whisk egg whites in our Online Cookery School Videos on the right.
+You can watch how to separate eggs and how to whisk egg whites in our Online Cookery School Videos on this page.

 Divide the mixture between the ramekins – it will pile up quite high – then place them on the baking tray and bake them for 12-15 minutes, or until they feel springy but still a bit wobbly to the touch.
 Remove them from the oven, and don't be alarmed to see them shrink because that's quite normal.
 When they're cool enough to handle, slide a small palette knife around the edges and turn out first on to the palm of your hand, then right-side up on to a cooling rack.